sparkfun/SparkFun_GNSSDO/docs/hardware_overview.md

 === "External Power"

-	The `VIN+` and `VIN-` terminals allow the RTK mosaic-T to be powered by an external DC power source - typically a 12V / 24V vehicle battery.
+	The `VIN+` and `VIN-` terminals allow the GPSDO to be powered by an external DC power source - typically a 12V / 24V vehicle battery.

 	<center>